marked-gil/goodwill-events/README.md

 * [Favicon](https://favicon.io/) - Favicon generator
 * [Font Awesome](https://fontawesome.com/) - provides the social media icons on the page footer
 * [Loading.io](https://loading.io/) - provides the free 'loading' SVG animation used on the Seat Reservation page as hint for a request in progress, such as reserving, updating, or deleting seats
+* [Eightshapes.com](https://contrast-grid.eightshapes.com/) - for the Contrast Grid, which guides compliance with WCAG 2.0 minimum contrast requirements
 * [TinyPNG](https://tinypng.com/) - for image compression
 * [Diffchecker](https://www.diffchecker.com/#) - used when comparing codes tested in another IDE to the codes in gitpod
 * [Grammarly](https://www.grammarly.com/) - used to check the grammar of the contents in this project